Workplace Accommodations for Light Sensitivity

-Light sensitivity, or photophobia, is often a symptom of certain medical conditions.
-This can mean you’re sensitive to sunlight or bright lighting.
-You might also be sensitive to certain types of light, like the fluorescent lights found in many workplaces.
+Light sensitivity, or photophobia, often appears as a symptom for certain medical conditions.
+This can mean that you are sensitive to sunlight or bright lighting due to an underlying cause.
+This sensitivity can extend to certain types of lighting as well, like the fluorescent lights found in many workplaces.

 What reasonable workplace accommodations are you entitled to?

-While light sensitivity often affects the eyes, it can also cause other, more severe symptoms throughout the body.
+While light sensitivity often affects the eyes initially, it can also extend to causing more severe symptoms throughout the body.
 For those with eye conditions, harsh fluorescent lights can cause eye pain and irritation.
-Furthermore, it can increase stress in people with autism spectrum disorders, trigger severe lupus symptoms, and set off a migraine attack.
+Furthermore, it can increase stress in people with autism spectrum disorders, trigger certain autoimmune conditions, and set off migraine attacks.

 These conditions can quickly become debilitating and prevent workers from completing necessary tasks at work.
-Conditions that cause light sensitivity are often invisible.
-This forces employees to struggle with their symptoms, accumulate an abundance of absences, or even quit work entirely.
+However, conditions that cause light sensitivity are often invisible and thus not considered.
+Employees are forced to struggle with their symptoms, leading to an accumulation of absences, or even resignation.

 Fighting through the symptoms of a serious condition isn’t the answer.
 Instead, ask your employer about accommodations that help you keep your symptoms under control and increase your productivity.